*Not a baccalaureate degree program

 Department faculty advisors are available to consult with students for academic advising.

-Students who are planning a major or minor in Spanish, or who have questions about initial placement or study abroad integration or course planning, should always feel free to request an advisement appointment either using the online request form on the RLL website, or by e-mail to firstname.lastname@example.org.
+Students who are planning a major or minor in Spanish, or who have questions about initial placement or study abroad integration or course planning, should always feel free to request an advisement appointment either using the online request form on the Romance Languages and Literatures website or e-mail Romance Languages and Literatures.
 A faculty advisor will reply and provide guidance and suggestions.

 The Linda Rock Scholarship and the Wilma J. Newberry Scholarship are awarded twice annually to students majoring or sometimes minoring in Spanish who have applied to and been accepted by a study abroad program.
 The awards are granted on the basis of academic merit, but financial need can also be taken into consideration.